Filirom1/jquery-mobile-backbone-requirejs/README.md

 jQM Router handle transition well.
 Go left, when the page change, and go right when you click back.
 Very smooth!
 Unfortunatly, jQM doesn't accept parameters in routes.

-So if you need this, you will have to listen to `pagebeforechange` event to prevent the default behaviour and then call `$.mobile.changePage() ` manualy.
+So if you need this, you will have to listen to `pagebeforechange` event to prevent the default behaviour and then call `$.mobile.changePage() ` manually.
-Manualy, you will have to say the route to trigger, the direction of the animation (left or right ?), ...
+When calling chagePage manually, you must pass the route to trigger, the direction of the animation (left or right ?), as well as any other desired configurations.

-There is an exemple of how to do this with the Backbone Router here : <https://github.com/addyosmani/backbone-mobile-search>
+There is an example of how to do this with the Backbone Router here : <https://github.com/addyosmani/backbone-mobile-search>

 Or you can use the [jQuery Mobile Router plugin](https://github.com/azicchetti/jquerymobile-router)